r4ghuveer/My_Keyboard_Config_Kmonad_Dvorak/README.md

 )

-;; note : - check what you want to map in dvorak, and then use the character that is in location of that dvorak key (exact location, not the character) in QWERTY
+;; Note : - Check what you want to map in dvorak, and then use the character that is in location of that dvorak key (exact location, not the character) in QWERTY

 (defalias